Click on a letter above to view the list of gems.

 Webmineral.com

-Adamite is a rare zinc phosphate mineral that belongs to the Olivenite Group of minerals that also includes Tarbuttite.
+Adamite is a rare zinc phosphate mineral that belongs to the Olivenite Group of minerals that also includes Tarbuttite among others.
 It is a secondary mineral found in zinc deposits containing arsenic-bearing minerals.
-Adamite is very popular among collectors of fluorescent minerals because of its bright green fluorescence under short wave UV light.
+Adamite is very popular among collectors of fluorescent minerals because of its bright yellow to green fluorescence under short wave UV light.
+If you hover your cursor over the picture at the top of this page you will see the bright green fluorescence the gem exhibits under shortwave UV light.
 Adamite is isostructural with the minerals Olivenite and Libethenite.
 This means they share the same crystal symmetry and similar crystal shapes.

 There are several varieties of Adamite that are based on additional chemicals added to the Adamite formula.
 These are Alumino Adamite, Cobaltoan Adamite, Cuprian Adamite (Cuproadamite), Manganoan Adamite (Manganadamite), Nickeloan Adamite.
-Of these, I have only found two that have been faceted; Cuprian Adamite and Manganoan Adamite.
+Of these, I have only found two of these varieties that have been faceted; Cuprian Adamite and Manganoan Adamite.

 Adamite-001